 What is the Boiler Upgrade Scheme?

-This scheme, which will be administered by Ofgem and expected to run for three years, is designed to make installing energy efficient green heating systems, like air source heat pumps, an affordable option.
+This scheme, which is administered by Ofgem, was initially expected to run for three years, however, it has been extended to 2028.
+The renewable scheme is designed to make installing energy-efficient green heating systems an affordable option.

-Why are the Government funding boiler upgrades?
+Why are the government funding boiler upgrades?

 The Boiler Upgrade Scheme, therefore, forms part of a wider plan to move away from a reliance on fossil fuel, by incentivising homeowners to adopt a new greener way of heating their homes.
+The main measure in this scheme is air source heat pumps.

 What are the Government targets for the Boiler Upgrade Scheme?

-What’s the qualifying criteria?
+What are the qualifying criteria?

 Luckily, the government has made the qualifying criteria simple, which makes the scheme accessible.
 To qualify:

-- You will need to be an owner occupier living in England or Wales
+- You will need to be an owner-occupier living in England or Wales

 If you are looking to take advantage of the Boiler Upgrade Scheme, it is important to assess whether your home is adequately insulated beforehand.
 Energy-saving insulation measures, such as cavity wall and loft insulation, will reduce the heat loss from your home and maximise how effective a newly installed air source heat pump will be.